Tiqr/tiqr-server-libphp/README.md

 For testing purposes we use additional dev-dependencies.
 They include well know testing tools like PHPUnit and Mockery.

+# TestServer
+The library includes a [Tiqr TestServer](TestServer) that is aimed at developers and testers of tiqr clients.
+See the [TestServer README](TestServer/README.md) for more information.

 # Future strategy
 - Having a robust test coverage on the code should have a high priority on every new feature created or bug fixed.